 I guess it’d be presumptuous of me to tell that to Mark.

-Mark tells us in 6:34 that Jesus taught them much (in the Greek it’s just the word polla, “much”).
+Mark tells us in 6:34 that Jesus taught them much (in the Greek it’s just the word polla, “much, a lot”).
 He taught them a whole bunch of stuff, to be colloquial about it.
 But what kind of stuff?
 What did Jesus discern these “sheep without a shepherd” needed to learn and to hear most of all?
 Did he snow them with more parables that they had a tough time making sense of initially?
 (Mark did say earlier in this gospel that Jesus never taught anything without using parables.)
 Did he teach them more plainly about the Kingdom of God and about the grace of God that is the true center to the universe?
 Did he do a Sermon on the Mount-like listing of beatitudes, sketching out in that way the shape of the kingdom-filled life?

 We could speculate endlessly on this, and we could make some pretty educated guesses, too, based on the rest of Mark’s gospel.
 But we’ll never know the precise content.
 So maybe we can better focus on something else that is rather remarkable here.
 Jesus saw these large crowds of people and he had compassion on them.
 They seemed lost.
 They were like sheep unable to find green pastures, moving through life without a goal, without the security a shepherd could provide.
 That, after all, is the implication of Mark’s pastoral image here: sheep without a shepherd were vulnerable, were unable to care for themselves, were liable to getting lost and/or injured.